 - 9) The presence of at least one expert representative from each Founding Regulatory Member and if nominated, one expert from each Founding Industry Member and, if nominated, one expert from each Standing Regulatory Member is required to constitute a quorum for a WG meeting (section 4.4 of the Rules of Procedures of the Assembly). - 10) All Regulatory and Industry Members as well as Observers who have appointed experts to a WG are expected to actively participate in and contribute to the work of the WG on a continuous and regular basis until the work is completed to ensure continuity.
 If the appointed expert is absent from two consecutive meetings and is unable to resume participation in WG meetings, the Member/Observer should appoint another qualified expert to replace the original member.
 Experts should be replaced only in exceptional circumstances and should be minimized to the extent possible. - 11) In the event that an expert is replaced, the original member has the responsibility to provide all relevant background information to the new expert to orient the new expert to the WG's work to date.
 This includes history on discussions and agreements of the EWG/IWG.
-The new expert should have the expertise needed to actively contribute to the EWG/IWG. - 12) If an expert of an EWG/IWG has been absent for a significant number (e.g. two or more) of the Working Group meetings either face-to-face or via teleconference, the Regulatory Chair or Rapporteur should inform the ICH secretariat.
-The ICH secretariat should then inform the Coordinator of the respective region.
-The ICH Coordinator should work with their respective
+The new expert should have the expertise needed to actively contribute to the EWG/IWG. - 12) If an expert of an EWG/IWG has been absent for a significant number (e.g. two or more) of the Working Group meetings either face-to-face or via teleconference, the Regulatory Chair and Rapporteur should coordinate together to inform their respective Coordinators, who should then inform the Coordinator/ Observer delegate of the concerned expert.
+The ICH

-Assembly and/or MC Member representatives as appropriate to identify a solution (e.g., naming an alternate or replacement for their originally appointed expert(s)).
-In the event that a solution cannot be provided, the Regulatory Chair and Rapporteur should provide a report to the MC.
+Coordinator/ Observer delegate of the concerned expert should work with their respective Assembly and/or MC Member representatives as appropriate to identify a solution (e.g., naming a replacement for their originally appointed expert(s)).
+In the event that a solution cannot be provided, the Coordinators of the Member holding the Rapporteurship and Regulatory Chairmanship should provide a report to the MC.
 The MC should seek an explanation from the Member/Observer whose representative has been absent and discuss a plan for addressing the gap.